Speech-language pathology studies

 5. A choir:Les Colalies

-6. Free accommodationfor exam candidates
+6. Free accommodationfor exam applicants

-7. A graduation ceremony for final-year students
+7. A graduation ceremony for the senior class

-Studying health sciences also means having the opportunity to become part of a very active student life!
+Studying health sciences also gives you the chance to be part of a very active student life!

-Discover all the other associations at the Faculty now by clicking on the button below!
+Discover all the other student organizations in the Faculty now by clicking the button below!

 EDUCATION

-Director of Speech Therapy Department
+Director of the Speech-Language Pathology Department

 Prof. Renaud Garrel